televisualarts-cloud/grid-monitor/README.md

 **The weather panel asks for a key / My Home asks for credentials.**
 Those features need their own credentials (OpenWeather for weather; Octopus Energy for My Home).
 See the relevant sections above.
 Both are optional — the core grid, gas and environment pages work without them.

+## Work-in-progress
+The next update will use the Octopus Agile API to pull more detailed tariff information from your account - but you'll need to input your Octopus account number(s).
+Remember - account information is kept on your local machine and is NOT shared over the web.
+The current version uses fixed tariff rates, which is not appropriate for people on flexible tariffs.